 We may earn money or products from the companies mentioned in this post.

 Prague is one of my favorite European cities.
 It’s beautiful, romantic, and filled with history and culture.
 But my favorite thing about Prague is that it is also filled with quirky, unique sculptures and statues.
-Here’s a quick look at my five favorite statues in Prague.
+Here’s a quick look at my nine favorite statues in Prague.

 Weird crawling baby statues in Prague